Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/initial-tooling.md

 12  2023   December  0.013538
 ```

-When building this function, I ran multiple sanity checks by consulting YahooFinance data by hand, and in all cases I saw consensus with the function.
+When building this function, I ran multiple checks using YahooFinance web data, and calculated the return values by hand.
+In all cases, I saw consensus with the function.

 ## Monthly Returns - Multiple Tickers